AirbusDefenceAndSpace/pesto/pesto-cli/docs/tutorial_pytorch.md

 - `pesto/build` will specify resources, docker images, etc ... so that PESTO can build the service with the correct dependencies
 - `pesto/test` will contains resources to test & debug your service once built as well as helper scripts to use

-## RestFul API Presentation

-PESTO takes care of the API definition & endpoints through the [Geoprocessing API specification](https://github.com/AirbusDefenceAndSpace/geoprocessing-api/tree/master/1.0).

-From a user point of view, several endpoints are defined:

-- `/api/v1/health` where a GET request will sendback information

-- `/api/v1/describe` for a GET request to get information about the processing encapsulated
-- `/api/v1/process` where we will send the payload that we want to process via a POST request

-The next steps of this tutorial will focus on how we configure these endpoints so that the input/output API of our deployed service will allow our service to fulfill its expected role.

-To learn more about RESTful API, check [this tutorial](https://www.restapitutorial.com/)

 ## Your Custom Processing code